');

 About St. Louis, MI

-St. Louis is a small community in Michigan with a population of 6,926 residents.
-The median household income is $46,096 per year, which is below the national average.
-The median age in St. Louis is 38.8 years.
+St. Louis is a small town located in Michigan with a population of 6,926 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $46,096 per year, which is 39% below the national median of $75,149.
+The median age of 38.8 years is close to the US median age of 38.9 years.

 Cost of Living in St. Louis, MI